Roger Lewis (biographer)

 Roger Lewis (born 26 February 1960) is a Welsh academic, biographer and journalist.
+He is best known for his biographies, The Life and Death of Peter Sellers, and Erotic Vagrancy, about Richard Burton and Elizabeth Taylor.

 Biography

-Lewis was raised in Bedwas, Monmouthshire, and educated at Bassaleg School in Newport.
+Lewis was born in Caerphilly, Glamorgan in 1960.
+He was raised in Bedwas, Monmouthshire, and educated at Bassaleg School in Newport.
 He then attended the University of St Andrews, graduating MA, then Magdalen College, Oxford, where he gained the MLitt degree, both with first class honours.
 He became a Fellow of Wolfson College, Oxford, in 1984.

-Lewis has written biographies of Peter Sellers (1994), Charles Hawtrey (2001), Anthony Burgess (2003), and Laurence Olivier (2007).
+Lewis has contributed literary journalism to the Daily Express, Daily Mail and Daily Telegraph.
+He has written biographies of Peter Sellers (1994), Charles Hawtrey (2001), Anthony Burgess (2003), and Laurence Olivier (2007).
 His book on Sellers was dramatized by HBO as The Life and Death of Peter Sellers, which won a Golden Globe Award and was nominated for the Palme d'Or at the 2004 Cannes Film Festival.